kaochenlong/eddie-vim/README.md

 My personal Vim configurations and some plugins which I used in my daily job.

+I removed and reorganized redundant settings and plugins, and put it on https://github.com/kaochenlong/eddie-vim2

 I put Vim related settings in `plugin/settings/Settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.

 You may notice that there are several vimrc files: